-Level IV- Offenses:
+Level IV- Disciplinary offenses:

-A student MUST be expelled for doing any of the following things on school property, including a parking lot, parking garage, or other parking area owned by the school district, on a school bus or while at a school event, even if the event is not at a school:
+A student MUST be expelled for doing any of the following things on school property, including a parking lot, parking garage, or other parking area owned by the school district, on a school bus or while at a school event, even if the event is not at a school District Policy FOD:

-- Bringing to school a firearm, as defined by federal law as: - Any weapon (including a starter gun), which will or is designed to or which may readily be converted to expel a projectile by the action of an explosive. - The frame or receiver of any such weapon. - Any firearm muffler or silencer. - Any destructive device, such as any explosive, incendiary or poison gas bomb or grenade. - Use, exhibition or possession of the following, pursuant to the Texas Penal Code: - A firearm (defined as any device designed, made or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use). - A location-restricted knife, defined as a knife with a blade over five-and-a-half inches. - A prohibited weapon, such as an explosive weapon (see glossary); a machine gun; a short-barrel firearm; a firearm silencer; armor-piercing ammunition; a zip gun; or a tire deflation device. - Behavior containing the elements of the following, pursuant to the Texas Penal Code: - Aggravated assault, sexual assault or aggravated sexual assault. - Aggravated kidnapping. - Aggravated robbery. - Arson (see glossary). - Behavior punishable as a felony that involves being under the influence of, possession or use of, or the selling, giving or delivering to another person: any amount of marihuana or a controlled substance, a dangerous drug, or alcohol; or committing a serious act while under the influence of alcohol. - Continuous sexual abuse of a young child or children. - Indecency with a child. - Murder, capital murder or criminal attempt to commit murder or capital murder; manslaughter; or criminally negligent homicide. - Retaliation against a school employee combined with one of the above-listed offenses on or off school property or at a school-related activity.
+- Bringing to school a firearm, as defined by federal law as: - Any weapon (including a starter gun), which will or is designed to or which may readily be converted to expel a projectile by the action of an explosive. - The frame or receiver of any such weapon. - Any firearm muffler or silencer. - Any destructive device, such as any explosive, incendiary, or poison gas bomb or grenade. - Use, exhibition, or possession of the following, pursuant to the Texas Penal Code: - A firearm (defined as any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use). - A location-restricted knife, defined as a knife with a blade over five-and-a-half inches. - A prohibited weapon, such as an explosive weapon (see glossary); a machine gun; a short-barrel firearm; a firearm silencer; armor-piercing ammunition; a zip gun; or a tire deflation device. - Behavior containing the elements of the following, pursuant to the Texas Penal Code: - Aggravated assault, sexual assault, or aggravated sexual assault. - Aggravated kidnapping. - Aggravated robbery. - Arson (see glossary). - Behavior punishable as a felony that involves being under the influence of, possession or use of, or the selling, giving or delivering to another person: a controlled substance or dangerous drug. - Continuous sexual abuse of a young child or children. - Indecency with a child. - Murder, capital murder, or criminal attempt to commit murder or capital murder; manslaughter; or criminally negligent homicide. - Retaliation against a school employee combined with one of the above-listed offenses on or off school property or at a school-related activity.

-Level IV Offenses and Actions
+Level IV Disciplinary Offenses and Actions